Morgan H. Wilson

 M.A.T., Psychology, Mississippi State University, 2024

-Jennifer is a first-year graduate student from Sebastopol, Mississippi.
+Jennifer is a second-year graduate student from Sebastopol, Mississippi.
 Thus far, her main research focus has been on identifying long-term missing persons.
 She also studies other areas of prospective memory, how technology and social media affect eyewitness identification, and the impact of medical marijuana on cognitive processes involved in eyewitness identification.
 Outside of the university, Jennifer loves to read, travel, and spend time with her husband, two dogs, and grandson.